Anthony96922/mpxgen/README.md

 -P / --ptyn         Program Type Name.
 Used to indicate a more specific format.
                     Example: --ptyn CHR.

+-S / --callsign     Provide an FM callsign and Mpxgen will use it to calculate the PI code
+                    for your station.
+Not case sensitive.
+Works only in the USA.
+                    Example: --callsign KPSK .

 -C / --ctl          Named pipe (FIFO) to use as a control channel to change PS, RT
                     and others at run-time (see below).
 ```